-- Applicant is a Diversity and Inclusion Liaison for an Academy affiliate, DPG or MIG.
+- Applicant is a Inclusion, Diversity, Equity and Access Liaison for an Academy affiliate, DPG or MIG.

 - Applicant is a member of the Academy holding any membership category except Student, International Student, Honorary and Associate.
-(Those with the following membership categories can apply to become a Diversity Liaison: Active, Retired, Returning Student and International.)
+(Those with the following membership categories can apply to become a Inclusion, Diversity, Equity and Access Liaison: Active, Retired, Returning Student and International.)

-- Deadline to apply for a Diversity and Inclusion Mini-Grant is March 1, 2022.
+- Deadline to apply for a Inclusion, Diversity, Equity and Access Mini-Grant is March 1, 2022.

 - Applicants will be notified of application status in spring 2022.

 Application Consists of the Following

-- Description of Program - Include program title, timeline, goals, and how the program aligns with the intent of the D&I Mini-Grant to attract non-diverse individuals and/or enhance the understanding of current members.
+- Description of Program - Include program title, timeline, goals, and how the program aligns with the intent of the IDEA Mini-Grant to attract non-diverse individuals and/or enhance the understanding of current members.

 - Target Group/Audience Description - Describe intended audience, including age range and career levels, and estimated reach or attendance.